oracle/graal/sulong/README.md

 file.
 For a successful build you need to have LLVM (incl. `CLANG` and `OPT` tool) v3.8 - v7.0 installed.

+#### MacOS
+Apple's default LLVM does not contain the `opt` tool, which a Sulong build needs.
+On macOS Mojave, please also ensure that the macOS SDK headers are installed:

+    xcode-select --install
+    open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg

-MacOS: Apple's default LLVM does not contain the `opt` tool, which a Sulong build needs.
-We recommend installing LLVM via `homebrew` and appending the bin path to the `PATH`.
-For best experience we suggest to install LLVM 4.0.
+Furthermore, we recommend installing LLVM via `homebrew` and appending the bin path to the `PATH`.
+For best experience we suggest to install LLVM 4.0:

     brew install llvm@4
     export PATH="/usr/local/opt/llvm@4/bin:$PATH"